 - Provide an effective, cost-efficient, feasible model for improving clients’ conflict resolution capacities.
 This innovative program is based on concepts adapted from effective use in other disciplines/environments, make use of today’s technology, and enhance relapse-prevention options.

-- A participant workbook that outlines key concepts, provides visuals that reinforce content, and includes homework assignments and personal exercise sheets.
+- A Participant's Guide that outlines key concepts, provides visuals that reinforce content, and includes homework assignments and personal exercise sheets.

 - A CD-Rom with almost 400 PowerPoint slides to use in therapy or psychosocial educational sessions

 Those who have participated in the Conflict Resolution curriculum may be eligible for a certificate program.
 Eligibility is as follows:

 - 11 hours: Conflict Resolution for Recovery continuing education (CE) credits